 Table 4 – Outcomes for the patients with ISS ≥ 15. *mean (95 per cent confidence intervals); **median (interquartile ranges); † Chi square test (Yate's correction); ‡ t-test; ¥ Mann-Whitney test.

+Figure 1 – Map of England showing location of all 26 Major Trauma Centres (MTCs).

-Figure 1 – Graph showing the standardised rate of survival (Ws with 95 per cent confidence intervals) between the three time periods for all TARN patients.
+Figure 2 – Graph showing the standardised rate of survival (Ws with 95 per cent confidence intervals) between the three time periods for all TARN patients.
 These are the before and after categories together with a “phasing” period that includes patients treated between the dates of MTC “launch” and having all major trauma services in place.